Spacial/csstuff/README.md

 - [Examples and customization tricks](https://docs.pytest.org/en/latest/example/index.html)
 - (pt-br) [Truques e bizarrices em Python](https://github.com/mawkee/truques-e-bizarrices-em-python)
 - [alive-progress](https://github.com/rsalmei/alive-progress): An animated and smart Progress Bar for python.
+- [portray](https://timothycrosley.github.io/portray/): is a Python3 command line tool and library that helps you create great documentation websites for your Python projects with as little effort as possible.
+- [Pygments](http://pygments.org/): is a generic syntax highlighter suitable for use in code hosting, forums, wikis or other applications that need to prettify source code.

 ##### Jupyter